realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

       - `UserInfo`    - Handles user details, like name, email, books held, can give books to other users, etc.
       - `LibraryInfo` - Handles library details, lists of books on hand, users registered to it, checking books in and out,
     - `EntityInfo`
-      - `BookInfoEntity` - Handles transfer of `BookInfo` objects to database
+      - `BookInfoEntity` - Handles transfer of `BookInfo` objects to the database
       - currently only one `Entity` in the system, to be expanded later to include `AccountInfoEntity`, `UserInfoEntity`, `LibraryInfoEntity`
     - `DTOInfo`